 About Hormone Replacement Therapy (HRT)

-Hormone replacement therapy introduces outside hormones into the body.
+Hormone replacement therapy is a treatment that introduces synthetic hormones into the body.
 It addresses natural hormone deficiency and provides relief from problematic menopausal symptoms.

 Click on the following link to learn more about hormone replacement therapy or keep reading to find out about the most common hormones used in replacement therapy.

 The three main hormones replaced during HRT are: